 - Medically necessary costs prescribed by a physician.
-For example, if your doctor told you to put a humidifier in your home to help breathing problems, the humidifier and additional electricity costs could be at least partially deductible.
+For example, if your doctor recommended you put a humidifier in your home to help with breathing problems, the humidifier and additional electricity costs could be at least partially deductible.

 - Some medical conference costs.
 You can count admission and transportation expenses to the conference if it concerns a chronic illness that afflicts you, your spouse or a dependent.
 Meals and lodging costs while at the seminar, however, are not deductible.

 - Weight-loss programs for a specific disease diagnosed by a physician, such as obesity or hypertension.

 Another way to get a tax break is with a medical flexible spending account, or FSA.
 An FSA lets you set aside before-tax money, up to a certain amount, with which to pay out-of-pocket medical expenses.
 FSA contribution limits are $2,750 for 2020 and 2021.